 As scary as free radicals may seem, your body has its own defenses to keep free radicals at bay and minimize any damage they may incur.
 Antioxidants are molecules that can prevent free radicals from causing cellular damage without becoming destabilized themselves.
 Your body synthesizes some antioxidants on its own, but it’s generally not enough to completely balance out the flood of free radicals.
 Thankfully, you can get more antioxidants from your diet.
 Let’s take a look at some natural antioxidants that you may not know about.

 Vitamin C, also known as ascorbic acid, is a water-soluble nutrient.
-While you may commonly know vitamin C as a remedy for the common cold and flu, it actually provides a wide variety of necessary functions.
+While you may commonly know vitamin C as a purported remedy for the common cold, it actually provides a wide variety of necessary functions.
 Vitamin C plays an important role in the production of collagen, the main structural protein that is found in skin, muscle, and connective tissue and integral to healing wounds.
 Vitamin C also fuels your immune system and improves the absorption of iron.
 Of course, vitamin C is also a potent antioxidant, helping to protect your cells from damage caused by free radicals.

 Fruits and vegetables are the best natural source of vitamin C. Most people know that oranges, grapefruit, and other citrus fruits contain vitamin C, but strawberries, broccoli, tomatoes, and peppers actually have more vitamin C by volume.

 The amount of vitamin C you need can depend on your age.
 Generally, most adult women need about 75 milligrams of vitamin C per day, while adult men need up to 90 milligrams per day.
 However, you can have too much of a good thing.
 Consuming too much vitamin C can lead to some stomach issues, including diarrhea, nausea, and stomach cramps because the “acid” in ascorbic acid irritates gastrointestinal tissue.
-Try a liposomal vitamin C which can increase absorption without causing stomach distress.
+Try a vitamin C with liposomal delivery which can increase absorption without causing stomach distress.

 Curcumin is the main active ingredient found in turmeric.
 It’s a curcuminoid, which is a type of natural pigment compound responsible for giving turmeric and other plants a vibrant yellow color.
 Thanks to curcumin, turmeric has become a popular ingredient for more than just providing spice and color to dishes.